FAQ : New Numbering System for Squash Versions

 Y represents the minor version: new backwards compatible features, mainly bug fixes, new features that are not backwards compatible.
 The update process must also be done carefully.

 Z represents a patch version (bug fixes): this version is backwards compatible with the previous version.
 The update process is easier (often you just have to replace the .war file).
+The release of a patch version has no impact on the plugin compatibility.

 Do plugin versions follow the same rules?